Back to all posts

 If there are any key challenges facing your company in the near future, such as growth opportunities or new hires who may need training, forecasting can help identify these issues early on so that they can be addressed before they become problems later down the road (and before they become costly).

-In fact, Work Institute Retention Report says that about 35% or employees will leave their job to go work elsewhere every year, while 47% of HR teams point out that employee retention and turnover is their biggest challenge at the moment.
+In fact, this Work Institute Retention Report says that about 35% of employees will leave their job to go work elsewhere every year, while 47% of HR teams point out that employee retention and turnover are their biggest challenges at the moment.

 4. It uncovers industry trends